nori-dot-eco/contracts/docs/Market.md

 function setNoriFeePercentage(uint256 noriFeePercentage_) external
 ```

-Sets the Nori fee percentage (as an integer) which is the percentage of
-each purchase that will be paid to Nori as the marketplace operator.
+Sets the Nori fee percentage (as an integer) which is the percentage of  each purchase that will be paid to Nori as the marketplace operator.
 Emits a &#x60;NoriFeePercentageUpdated&#x60; event.

-_##### Requirements:
+<i>##### Requirements:

 - Can only be used when the caller has the MARKET_ADMIN_ROLE
-- Can only be used when this contract is not paused_
+- Can only be used when this contract is not paused</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |